-Two astronauts, one 140 kg and the other 170 kg, are standing on opposite edges of a 1000 kg space platform, at rest relative to the mother ship.
-They walk at constant speeds of 2.0 m/s, relative to the mother ship, toward the other edge of the platform.
+Two astronauts, 140 kg Andy and 170 kg Bob, are standing on opposite edges of a 1000 kg space platform, at rest relative to the mother ship.
+They each begin to walk toward the opposite ends of the platform, Andy reaching a speed of 2.0 m/s and Bob 1.5 m/s, both relative to the mother ship.
 (They wear special magnetic shoes that allow them to walk along the metal platform.)
-As they walk, the platform moves through space.